Yu'firids: Competition for San'a

-At the beginning of the tenth century there were struggles between the followers of the Zaydiyyah brand of Islam and other polities of the Yemeni highlands.
+At the beginning of the tenth century there were struggles between the followers of the Zaydiyyah branch of Islam and other polities of the Yemeni highlands.
 The first Zaydi imam al-Hadi ila'l-Haqq Yahya temporarily took over San'a in 901 but was later forced to leave the city.
 In the same period Ibn Haushab and Ali bin al-Fadl al-Jayshani disseminated the creed of the Fatimids among the highland tribes and acquired a great following.
 The two leaders are usually referred to as Qarmatians although they were actually appointed as da'is (leaders) by the Fatimid ruler.
-They were able to conquer San'a in 905, and limit the kingdom of the Yuʿfirids to Shibam Kawkaban.
+They were able to conquer San'a in 905 and limit the kingdom of the Yuʿfirids to Shibam Kawkaban.
 For long periods the Yufirid ruler Abū Ḥassān Asʿad bin Ibrāhīm had to stay in the Jawf region further to the north.
 San'a shifted hands with great frequency in this period; from 901 to 913 the city is said to have been conquered 20 times, surrendered through negotiation three times, and been unsuccessfully besieged five times.
 Eventually the dynasty managed to defeat the followers of the Fatimids and win back San'a in 916.